Back to wiki

 Step10

-If you opted to save your username and password to be entered automatically, you'll be logged in by the time your session finishes loading (and you'll be greeted by the above screen).
+If you opted to save your username and password to be entered automatically, you'll be logged in by the time your session finishes loading.
 However, if you chose not to store them, you'll be prompted to enter your username and password before you're logged in.
-Do not be worried if you don't see any asterisks (*) as you enter your password.
-Simply continue typing and hit enter when you're done.
+Do not be worried if you don't see any asterisks (*) as you enter your password — simply continue typing and hit Enter when you're done.
 This is just how SSH/Terminal works and it's perfectly normal.

 Example Commands